 4. Art and Craft Fairs

-They go by many names, festivals, fairs, or marketplaces, these events can be a great avenue to explore when setting off on selling in the physical world.
-Not only are they visited by people who love and adore boutique, unique, and personalized apparel, accessories, and crafts that small business owners like you sell, they love the idea of supporting grassroots and local companies.
+These events go by many names; whether they're festivals, fairs, or marketplaces, these events can be a great avenue to explore when selling in the physical world.
+The customers love unique products, personalized gifts, handmade accessories, and crafts from retailers like you, and they tend to love the idea of supporting local entrepreneurs.

-Again, you’ll probably want to gander at the website to obtain all the logistical details upfront, such as the cost, commitment, and spots available.
-You’ll probably want to take advantage of their first-come, first serve policy when it comes to booth placement to secure a high-traffic spot in addition to chatting with vendors who go every year and what their experience has been.
+Again, you’ll probably want to take a look at the event's website to obtain all the logistical details upfront, such as the cost, commitment, and spots available.
+You’ll probably want to take advantage of their first-come, first-served policy when it comes to booth placement to secure a high-traffic spot.
+Also, take the time to chat with vendors who go every year about their experiences.

 5. Other Mass Gatherings

-Make sure to do your due diligence once again, but these type of public events can be boon if you know your customers well enough to know where they like to hang out on their off time.
+Make sure to do your due diligence once again, but these type of public events can be boon if you know your customers well enough to know where they like to hang out in their spare time.
 Help them find you and build your offline customer base one event at a time.

-The local mall is the hallmark of consumerism and a staple for retailers both big and small to take advantage of the massive foot traffic they bring with them.
-But wait, how are you going to set-up shop in a mall of all places?
+The local shopping mall is the hallmark of consumerism.
+Retailers both big and small can take advantage of the massive foot traffic that malls offer.
+But wait: how are you going to setup shop in a mall, of all places?

 7. Vacant Street Level Retail Space